Qi-Pang/MDPFuzz/README.md

 Check the default path of the model is correct in `./enjoy.py`.

-Run `python enjoy.py --alg tqc --env BipedalWalkerHardcore-v3 --folder rl-trained-agents/ --em` to start fuzz testing.
+Run `python enjoy.py --alg tqc --env BipedalWalkerHardcore-v3 --folder rl-trained-agents/ --em --no-render` to start fuzz testing.

 #### Root cause: